felixeverstorm91/EZ-Unwrap-for-Blender/README.md

 ## 📥 Installation
 1. Download **EZ-Unwrap.py** from this repository.
-2. If you can not download it directly, copy the text of the code into a notepad page, and save it as EZ-Unwrap.py
+2. If you cannot download it directly, copy the text of the code into a notepad page, and save it as EZ-Unwrap.py
 3. Open Blender.
 4. Go to **Edit > Preferences > Add-ons**.
 5. Click **Install...** in the top-right.